One dictionary definition of frustration says it is the feeling of being upset or annoyed due to the inability to change or achieve a goal.

-A structure in our brain called the amygdala is responsible for identifying “threats” to our safety, in addition to producing a reactive neurochemical response which serves to “protect” ourselves from the said threat.
-Often, this response ends up being an emotional one – that is, we react to the neurochemical release in the form of anger, rage, frustration, etc.
+A brain structure called the amygdala is responsible for identifying possible threats to safety and producing a reactive neurochemical response that protects someone from the said threat.
+Often, this response ends up being an emotional one – that is, individuals react to the neurochemical release in the form of anger, rage, frustration, etc.

-The problem is that due to our genetic makeup, some of us are prone to releasing these neurochemical responses much more quickly and readily than others.
+Due to the human genetic makeup, some may be more prone to releasing these neurochemical responses much more quickly and readily than others.

-This explains why some of us get so easily angered, frustrated, and enraged by seemingly innocuous situations, whereas others might barely even produce an emotional response.
+This explains why some get so easily angered, frustrated, and enraged by seemingly innocuous situations, whereas others might barely even produce an emotional response.

-Of course, there are techniques and “coping strategies” that can be employed to react to the amygdala’s initial detection of threat more appropriately.
-After all, properly managing anger (and the frustration that results) is a learned skill rather than an instinctive knee-jerk reaction that we’re born with.
+Of course, there are techniques and coping strategies that can be employed to react to the amygdala’s initial detection of threat more appropriately.
+After all, properly managing anger (and the frustration that results) is a learned skill.

 Coping Mechanisms and Conventional Treatments for Frustration and Anger Control

-Rather than seeking to eliminate frustration forever, you should be more realistic and aim to minimize the feeling and ensure you choose a healthier response.
-Often, when you’re frustrated, there is a question running through your mind, which relates to the frustration.
-Let’s examine some of the most common ones and see if we can come up with an answer.
+Rather than seeking to eliminate frustration forever, people should be more realistic and aim to minimize the feeling and ensure they choose a healthier response.
+Often, when people are frustrated, particular thought patterns relate to the frustration.

-Whether another person has failed to do something you asked, or else they did it in the ‘incorrect’ manner, it is only natural to become frustrated.
-First, we ask how this situation could exist, and then try to look for a ‘fix.’
-Instead of becoming frustrated in this scenario, look at it as an opportunity to test your problem-solving skills and ‘save the day’ like Superman.
+Whether another person has failed to do something or did it incorrectly, frustration is a natural response.
+First, people ask how this situation could exist and then try to look for a fix.
+Instead of becoming frustrated in this scenario, individuals should look at it as an opportunity to test their problem-solving skills.

 Why Is This Happening?

-You’re on the way to the airport, and an accident has caused a pile-up.
-There’s a chance you will miss your flight due to this unforeseen circumstance.
-You can ruminate in the car and become angry at the situation, or relax and understand that there is little you can do about the situation.
+If someone is on the way to the airport, and an accident has caused a pile-up, there’s a chance they will miss their flight.
+They can ruminate and become angry at the situation, or relax and understand there is little they can do about the situation.

-Also, if you stay calm, you may come up with an unexpected solution.
-In the example above, perhaps you can try and take a different route, or call the airline and explain the situation.
-It could be that lots of your fellow passengers are in the same traffic jam.
-If so, the airline may push back the flight time.
+Also, if they stay calm, they may come up with an unexpected solution.
+In the example above, perhaps the person could take a different route, or call the airline for another flight.

 Why Haven’t They Called?

-If you’re waiting for an important phone call, but no one is ringing, it is normal to become frustrated at the lack of action.
-However, you have to realize that you will either get the phone call or you won’t.
-Take your mind off things by engaging in a productive activity.
-Time is precious, so don’t waste it by waiting for something to happen outside of your control.
+If a person is waiting for an urgent phone call, but no one is ringing, frustration is a reasonable emotion to feel.
+However, they have to realize that they will get the phone call, or they won’t.
+A person may want to take their mind off things by engaging in an activity.

-Perhaps the best way to cope with frustration is to perform physical activity.
-The release of endorphins should temporarily relieve stress.
+Perhaps one of the best ways to cope with frustration is to perform physical activity.
+The release of endorphins could temporarily relieve stress.

-You should also try a simple breathing exercise.
-Breathe deeply from your diaphragm and slowly repeat a calming word or phrase such as ‘take it easy’ or ‘relax.’
+Individuals could also try a simple breathing exercise.
+They can begin by breathing deeply from the diaphragm and slowly repeating a calming word or phrase.

 Can CBD Work for Frustration?

-CBD is relatively new to the market even though its existence has been known about for decades when it was isolated from the marijuana plant.
-It is the second most abundant cannabinoid in marijuana and is also hugely abundant in industrial hemp, which is now legal to grow in the United States.
-Unlike THC, CBD is non-intoxicating, which means you do not experience a ‘high.’
+CBD is relatively new to the market.
+However, people have known about its existence for decades.
+It is the second most abundant cannabinoid in marijuana and is also hugely abundant in industrial hemp, which is now legal to grow in many areas of the United States.
+Unlike THC, CBD is non-intoxicating, which means you do not experience a high.

-Although research is ongoing, CBD is associated with the alleviation of anger and stress.
-Cannabidiol is believed to:
+Although research is ongoing, CBD is associated with the alleviation of stress.
+Some believe that cannabidiol may:

-While no research looks directly into the effects of CBD on frustration, there are ample studies that have sought a link between CBD and a reduction in stress and anxiety, two emotional states closely associated with feelings of frustration.
-One of the best ways to combat a feeling of frustration is to become calm, and CBD may help you achieve this frame of mind.
+While no research looks directly into the effects of CBD on frustration, there are ample studies that have evaluated a possible link between CBD and a reduction in stress and anxiety, two emotional states closely associated with feelings of frustration.
+One of the best ways to combat a sense of frustration is to become calm, and CBD may help people achieve this frame of mind.

 As far as anxiety is concerned, CBD could alter serotonin signals.
-Serotonin is a neurotransmitter, and low levels are often linked with depression and anxiety.
+Serotonin is a neurotransmitter, and low levels are linked with depression and anxiety.
 A study by Shannon et al., published in The Permanente Journal in January 2019, looked at how CBD affected anxiety and sleep.
-In a study of 72 patients (47 reported anxiety while 25 reported poor sleep), 79% of them reported reduced anxiety scores after a month of CBD use.
+In a study of 72 patients (47 reported stress-related anxiety, and 25 noted poor sleep), 79% stated they experienced reduced anxiety symptom scores after a month of CBD use.

-One of the most-cited studies into CBD’s positive effects on anxiety was the research conducted by Bergamaschi et al., which was published in Neuropsychopharmacology in May 2011.
-A group of 24 patients who had never used CBD before, received a 600mg dose of CBD or a placebo before a simulation public speaking test.
+One of the most-cited studies into CBD’s positive effects on anxiety was the research conducted by Bergamaschi et al., published in Neuropsychopharmacology in May 2011.
+A group of 24 patients who had never used CBD before received a CBD dose or a placebo before a simulation public speaking test.
 Those who used the CBD reported feeling significantly less anxious about the upcoming speech.
 These individuals didn’t know at the time whether they used the CBD or placebo.

-A review by Blessing et al., published in Neurotherapeutics in October 2015, looked at CBD as a possible treatment for anxiety disorders.
-The detailed review concluded that “preclinical evidence conclusively demonstrates CBD’s efficacy in reducing anxiety disorders relevant to multiple disorders including PTSD, GAD, PD, OCD, and SAD.
+A review by Blessing et al., published in Neurotherapeutics in October 2015, looked at CBD as a possible option for anxiety symptoms.
+The detailed study concluded that CBD effectively reduced anxiety-related symptoms from various conditions and disorders, including PTSD, GAD, PD, OCD, and SAD.